Like other pulses, fava beans are an excellent source of plant protein, fibre, vitamins, minerals and disease-fighting phytochemicals.

 Fava beans vary in size, colour and growing season.
 In Canada, you can identify fava beans by their long pod that ranges anywhere from 10 to 25 cm long and 1 to 3 cm across.
 Each leathery green pod contains up to 8 seeds, or beans, which are oval and slightly flat and pale green in colour.
 (Depending on the variety, fave beans can be green, red, brown or purple.)

-Fava beans are available year round in most supermarkets.
+Fava beans are available year-round in most supermarkets.
 However, the local growing season ranges from spring to early summer.

 Fava beans are available fresh or canned in most major grocery stores.

-When buying fresh fava beans in the pod, choose those that are fresh-looking and free of any moisture, bruising or spoiling.
+When buying fresh fava beans in the pod, choose ones that are fresh-looking and free of any moisture, bruising or spoiling.
 The pods should be soft and tender.
 Avoid pods that are bursting with beans; this means they're past their prime.

-If you're using canned or jarred fava beans, look for no-added salt products.
+If you're buying canned or jarred fava beans, look for no-added salt products.
 If you can't find a low sodium brand, rinse beans thoroughly in a colander under cold running water before using to remove excess sodium.